OpenManus/OpenManus-RL/docs/RUNNING_DEBUGER.md

 Error1: json not as expected in Advance Debugger, Line 381
 Error2: Get back to the critical steps and append the suggestion after the obs prompt

+Need to adjust the json parsing in the /root/muxin/OpenManus-RL/scripts/AgentDebugger
+TODO: add the critical error to fix the trajectory